 Trumpeter airplane Kit was not difficult to build up.
 Rather it was easy to have formed.

 The 1/48 jet is powerful.
-It was rather interesting at the silver painting since F-104 building.
+It was rather interesting at the silver painting since the F-104 building.
 I’m making another aircraft, the SMER Su-7 in silver paint, this is incredibly difficult…

 The manual of the trumpeter did not have the instructions to put the decal of USAF on the main wing top surface.
 I think it should be.
 I have stuck it by addition.
 I’m not sure it’s correct or wrong.

 I stuck the same decal on the backside.
-Because a pylon disturbed, I patched decal diagonally and finally fitted looking smart.
+Because a pylon disturbed, I patched the decal diagonally and finally fitted looking smart.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.